adner/adner.github.io/_posts/2025-10-25-custom-knowledge-copilot-studio.markdown

 `ContactName:Rene Valdes (sample), contactid:7abc6bf7-8a7b-f011-b4cc-7c1e5237e7bd, CompanyName:A. Datum Corporation (sample)`

-This means that we can make the results easier to understand for Copilot Studio by making the column names as illustrative as possible.
+This means that we can make the results easier to understand for Copilot Studio by making sure that the column names are as clear and illustrative as possible.
 A good way of doing this is to ***alias*** the column names in the FetchXml query:

 ```xml
 <fetch top="50">